Wednesday, January 29, 2014

 Bored with suburbia?
 Tired of your dull job?
 Marriage doesn’t appeal?
 Don’t want to spend the rest of your life in a virtual straight-jacket?
 You’re not the only one.
 Chris McCandless didn’t.
 He admired Thoreau, Tolstoy and Jack London.
 He disliked his bigamist, upper-middle class father.
 He gave away thousands of his own money, drove his B210 Datsun into the Arizona desert, burned his cash and eventually hitchhiked to his doom in the Alaska semi-wilderness.

-You may remember this young man from news reports in 1992, or the 2007 film by Sean Penn, “Into the Wild.”
+You may remember this young man from news reports in 1992, or the 2007 film by Sean Penn, “Into the Wild.
 Krakauer is the excellent author of “Into Thin Air” that described a disastrous mountain-climbing expedition he experienced on Everest; ‘Under the Banner of Heaven,’ centered around a crime by fundamentalist Mormons, and ‘Where Men Win Glory,” the real story of Pat Tillman, former NFL player and Special Forces soldier and victim of a military cover-up.
 There is a death at the heart of every Krakauer book.
 This one, Chris McCandless, aka Alexander Supertramp, aka Alex, resonates with anyone who has tested themselves against the elements or society.
 Never been in a confrontation with cops?
 Or gone on a hike in dangerous conditions?
 Hitchhiked across the country?
 Got lost?
 Stood up to conformism?
 Rode a motorcycle, climbed a mountain or lived off the land?

 If you care, this book is a real ‘page-turner,’ as they say.

 Young men especially feel like they have to test themselves against conditions and not always play it safe.
 McCandless was a young college graduate from Emory College in Atlanta and decided to chuck it all, heading out on the open road.
 He had started a Republican club at Emory, and had also supported the struggle against apartheid.
 He had great sympathy for the poor, yet felt, as Krakauer put it, that the ‘best government is the government that governs least’ – a quote from Thoreau.
 He was sort of an anarcho-environmentalist.
 He was very friendly, yet he always left people.
 He was confident to the point of ignorance.
 He valued a Spartan existence, always testing his body, living on very little food, until there was none at all.
 He was skilled at many things – a good piano player, a runner, a business-boy, resourceful, courageous - yet failed at some key things.
-Ones that cost him his life.
+One cost him his life.

 Krakauer writes this book as an exploration of the ‘type’ represented by McCandless, and discusses other adventurers like him.
 Krakauer makes plain that McCandless loved nature and himself more than society or people.
 He structures it as an argument with people, mostly Alaskans, who thought McCandless was incompetent.
 Other young men have gone into the wilderness and died.
 Many have also lived, like John Muir and Krakauer himself.
 Krakauer depicts his own reckless assault climbing a mountain called the ‘Devils Thumb” in Alaska as something a McCandless-kind of person might do.
 He was 23 at the time.
 Many young men believe the concept of mortality doesn’t apply to them.